Akmalrbn/Despro/README.md

 ## Usage
 1. **Wearing the Gloves**: Put on the smart gloves and ensure that the flex sensors are positioned correctly on the fingers.
+2. **Turning on the Power Supply**: Turn on the circuit with the switch button on the battery located next to the circuit box.
-2. **Making Gestures**: Use simple hand gestures to communicate.
+3. **Making Gestures**: Use simple hand gestures to communicate.
 For example, a fist may represent "I need help," while an open hand could signify "I want water."
-3. **Listening**: The speaker will announce the corresponding phrase, and the LCD will display the gesture being recognized.
+4. **Listening**: The speaker and LCD will announce the corresponding phrase.

 ## Future Improvements
 - **Expanded Vocabulary**: Adding more phrases and sounds for a broader range of communication.
 - **Mobile App Integration**: Developing a companion app to allow caregivers to customize phrases and monitor usage.
 - **Machine Learning**: Implementing machine learning algorithms to improve gesture recognition accuracy over time.

-## Contributing
-We welcome contributions to enhance the Smart Gloves project!
-Please feel free to fork the repository, make changes, and submit a pull request.
-For any suggestions or issues, open an issue on GitHub.

 ---